Stony Brook finishes 2012-13 season with program-best 25-8 record.

 Young is responsible for all aspects of the Stony Brook program, including serving as the team's defensive coordinator and frontcourt developer, recruiting, working with the program budget, scouting and film.

 Young's efforts on the defensive end have helped Stony Brook earn a reputation for being one of the stingiest defensive teams in the country.
+In 2013-14, Stony Brook's rebounding margin ranked in the top 20 in the nation.
 In 2012-13, Stony Brook's defense finished sixth in the nation in field goal percentage allowed, holding opponents to 37.8 percent shooting, and 13th in the nation in scoring defense (57.5 PPG).
 Ten times, Stony Brook held its opponent under 50 points, including a season-low 37 against Binghamton Jan.
 9, 2013.
 In 2011-12, the Seawolves were 13th in the country in scoring defense (59.1 PPG) and fourth in rebounding margin (+8.3).
 In 2010-11, Stony Brook was ninth in the country in field goal defense (.390) and 15th in scoring defense (60.4 PPG).

 Young's efforts with the forwards have led to the Seawolves earning multiple All-America East honors.
 One of his best mentoring jobs was forward Dallis Joyner, an All-America East center who finished his career second in Stony Brook's Div.
 I history in rebounding.
-He also was responsible for the recruitment and development of 6-8 center Jameel Warney, who was the 2013 America East Rookie of the Year and a second-team All-America East selection after leading the Seawolves in scoring and finishing fifth in the country in field goal percentage (.618).
+He also was responsible for the recruitment and development of 6-8 center Jameel Warney, who was the 2013 America East Rookie of the Year and a second-team All-America East selection and then the 2014 America East Player of the Year and first-team All-America East choice.

 In his over 20 years as coach, Young is no stranger to winning.
 Over the course of his career, he has been to two NCAA postseason tournaments at the Division III & Division II levels, one NCAA Division I tournament and an appearance at the Junior College Final Four.